TheSwanFactory/hclang/TUTORIAL.md

 Everything else is just an identifier.
 A sequence of identifiers is an expression.

 That is it.
 That is the entire data format.
-Everything is just particular types of identifiers.
+Everything is just particular types of identifier, such as:

+- .Names
+- Values
+- @Controls
+- $References

 # Examples